SarahkhIT/CVProject/README.md

 ## The Dataset

-Trained on the **[Solid Waste dataset](https://universe.roboflow.com/xaviervape-old/solid-waste-ajntx)** via Roboflow Universe — 9 waste categories, 113 training images and 10 validation images.
-Class representation is uneven (e.g. Glass has far more labeled instances than General Trash or Plastic Bag), which directly shapes the evaluation results below.
+Trained on the **[Solid Waste dataset](https://universe.roboflow.com/xaviervape-old/solid-waste-ajntx)** via Roboflow Universe.
+The notebook pulls `project.version(1)`, a fixed snapshot with **9 waste categories, 113 training images and 10 validation images**.
+Class representation within that snapshot is uneven (e.g. Glass has far more labeled instances than General Trash or Plastic Bag), which directly shapes the evaluation results below.

+**Note:** the live Roboflow project has since grown to **16 classes and 979 images**.
+Because `version(1)` is a frozen snapshot, the model in this repo was trained and evaluated only on the original 9-class version — not the current, larger dataset.
+Training on the full 16-class version is a natural next step (see "What's Next" below) but was not done for this submission.

 ---